Ada-Developers-Academy/core-unit-2/intro-to-api-design/designing-responses.md

 - `DELETE` `/students/67`

-Eryn could send back a response body with a message that confirms the resource was deleted in conjunction with the [status code `204`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) that indicates the action was successful.
-However, typically, we do not need to send a response body because the status code `204` is sufficient for conveying that the server successfully fulfilled the request.
+Eryn _could_ send back a response body with a message that confirms the resource was deleted in conjunction with a [status code `200`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200), which indicates the action was successful.
+However, since a status message such as `"Successfully deleted student 67"` doesn't tell us any more than the `200` (indicating success) itself, we may choose to not include the message.
+And if we have no message, leaving our response body empty, we can use the [status code `204`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204), which explicitly communicates that the lack of response body was intentional.
+Status code `204` alone is sufficient for conveying that the server successfully fulfilled the request.

 ## Example Outcomes